edespino/cloudberry-site/docs/performance/parallel-query-execution.md

 ## Frequently asked questions

-- Currently, Cloudberry Database supports executing queries in parallel that contain the following operators.
+- Currently, Apache Cloudberry supports executing queries in parallel that contain the following operators.
 If a query contains other operators, it will not be executed in parallel.

     ```sql
     sequence scan